The Waddesdon Files: A Five-Year Collaborative Project for MA students

 She added: “The Collections team at Waddesdon believes that the project will help draw in the much-needed next generation of specialists and encourage exploration and interpretation of the collections in diverse ways by suggesting new and alternative object histories, and offering access to parts of the collections that may not yet have received in-depth attention”.

 This practical project, with key vocational elements and integrated networking options, is part of The University of Buckingham’s wider mission to make its taught MAs more inclusive and increase the employability of graduates.
-The project coincides with the launch of restructured curricula for the two taught MA programmes, and with the launch of a new MA in Migration History in September 2024.
+The project coincides with the launch of restructured curricula for the two taught MA programmes, and with the launch of a new MA in Migration History: People, Objects and Cultures in September 2024.
 The University’s programmes include vocational training and updated methodological approaches to the study of historic objects and interiors.